ENG517/Procedure/kolskid/p-standomix300-make-pasta.md

 ![Pasta dough pulling away from the bowl](<assets/images/screenshots/Pasta pics/Pasta dough.jpg>)

-6. Remove the finished dough from the mixer and shape into a flat disk (about 1 inch thick) with your hands.
+6. Remove the finished dough from the mixer and shape into a wide, flat disk (about 1 inch thick) with your hands.
 7. Wrap the dough in plastic and rest on the counter for 25 minutes, or up to 1 hour.
    - This rest allows the gluten fibers to relax and become more pliable so the dough can stretch.
 Don't skip it!